antoine-gannat/vuejs-full-webapp-template/README.md

 Then rename the project (mendatory to work with the [environment variables](#Environment-variables))

-    npm run rename "my-new-name"
+    npm run rename "my-project-name"

-_replace 'my-new-name' with the name of your project_
+_replace 'my-project-name' with the name of your project_

 ## Run